 It’s a GREAT idea to VOTE EARLY!

-But, some folks prefer to vote ON election day, and if you’re one of those folks, be sure you read the note below!
+But, some folks prefer to vote ON election day, or at a voting party, and if you’re one of those folks, just be sure you read the note below:

-PLEASE DO NOT leave your ballot on your mailbox, put your ballot into a U.S. Post Office Box ,or into a U.S. Mail drop. 🙅🏼♀️ Nope.
+On election day, PLEASE DO NOT leave your ballot on your mailbox, or put your ballot into a U.S. Post Office Box, or into a U.S. Mail drop. 🙅🏼♀️ Nope.
 Just don't do it!

-This will ensure that your vote is received by the auditor’s office before the 8pm cutoff, and that your vote WILL be counted!
+Using an official election drop box before 8PM will ensure that your ballot is received by the auditor’s office before the 8pm cutoff, and that your vote WILL be counted!

 It's risky business to mail your ballot ON election day.
 WHY?

 Because, if it doesn’t get processed/metered before the last USPS mail cutoff time for that day, it WON’T get counted, and that is such a tragedy!
-Cutoff times are different for various USPS boxes, and vary inside different post offices.
+Cutoff times are different depending on the USPS box, and they vary inside different post offices.

 There is a list of drop box locations INSIDE your ballot envelope.
-If you’ve lost or thrown that away, you can also find a list of drop box locations nearest you in votewa.gov!
+If you’ve lost or thrown that away, you can also find a list of drop box locations nearest you when you sign into www.votewa.gov!
 When you click on a drop box in the votewa.gov portal, it should open a map so that you can navigate to it.
 If it doesn’t, check your browser settings or just key the address by hand into whatever mapping tool you like to use!

 You can also find drop box information on the Whatcom County Auditor's website.